hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 ## Datacenter Design

-There are many configurations for running Consul with Kubernetes.
+There are many possible configurations for running Consul with Kubernetes.
 In this guide we will cover three of the most common.

 1. Consul agents can be solely deployed within kubernetes.